Mark W. Smith

 Senior Fellow in Law and Public Policy; Presidential Scholar

 Professor Mark W. Smith is a Presidential Scholar and a Senior Fellow in Law and Public Policy at The King’s College.
-Prior to joining The King’s College, Professor Smith was an adjunct professor of law at the University of Kansas School of Law, where he researched and taught a course on constitutional law, the Second Amendment, and related topics.
+Professor Smith is a former adjunct professor of law at the University of Kansas School of Law, where he researched and taught a course on constitutional law, the Second Amendment, and related topics.

 His particular academic interests include: